Get the best stock control software for your business. Compare product reviews, pricing below. Read our buyer's guide for more help.

 If you use an inventory management system you may have to integrate with third-party logistics (3PL) software to meet all your distribution, warehousing, and fulfillment needs.
 3PL applications coordinate between your stock control and third-party businesses along the supply chain like manufacturers, couriers, and vendors.

 The scope of your stock control software will determine the cost.
 If you only need limited applications for onsite traceability, your software will be cheaper.
-Most stock and inventory control softwares are cloud-hosted and charge a monthly or yearly subscription rate.
+Most stock and inventory control software are cloud-hosted and charge a monthly or yearly subscription rate.
 Single application solutions start at $175 per month on a per user basis.
 More expensive plans reach $1,000 per month.
 Some software costs more if you have multiple warehouse facilities to track or want to integrate ERP and inventory management solutions.
 Setup fees, training, and implementation will add to the initial costs.

 Perpetual license fees for a one-time software download begin at $795.
 As with subscription plans, this does not cover implementation or training.
 Technical support and updates are usually covered for a certain amount of time after initial installation.